 I remember cringing.

-I remember being reprimanded by the Headmaster four times: once for singing, once for wearing the wrong jumper, once for punching a boy and once for debagging Peter Jones.
+I remember being reprimanded by the Headmaster four times: once for singing, once for wearing the wrong jumper, once for punching a boy and once for debagging Paul Jones.

 I remember keeping my nose clean.

 I remember the Armistice Day assembly when eight boys fainted in the sports hall, each crumpling as if shot by a sniper

 I remember the gelatinous wads of old chewing gum under the desks.

-I remember watching Grange Hill after school, as if one school wasn’t enough.
+I remember watching Grange Hill after school, and wishing I went to a mixed school.

 Each remembrance seemed to trigger a fresh one.
 Some had always been highly visible, but others had been buried or simply crowded out by new experiences.
-As words flowed from his pen, it was difficult to resist the pull of these old memories.
+As words flowed from his pen, it was difficult to resist the pull of the old memories.
 The more he wrote, the further he was drawn into his schoolboy self.
-Perhaps that was the purpose of the exercise.
+He could have spent the entire day doing it.

 The Poet volunteered that he had written about several memories.
 A bowling ball, a tapestry and an Orthodox liturgy.
 Each was distinct from the others, covering a broad range of experiential possibility, and each had a particularly tactile quality.
-The memories were so separate and distinct, so incoherent, to appear obtuse, and yet he was envious of the disparity and their precision.
-He wondered about the purity of the mind that had arrived at these specific instances of imaginative recollection.
+The memories were so separate and distinct, so incoherent as to appear obtuse, and yet he was envious of the disparity and their precision.
+He marvelled at the purity of the mind that had arrived at these specific instances of imaginative recollection.

 For their next exercise the Poet asked them to use the same method to recall something significant which could not be addressed directly.
 A cataclysm or epistemic break.
 A fall.
 Or something monumentally uplifting that would under the normal order of things be boiled down to received observations or glib clichés.